-A pay for delete letter is a document that lets you ask a credit reporting agency to remove a negative credit listing from your credit report if you are inadmissible, have paid what you owe, have agreed to pay what you owe partially or entirely, or the credit dispute has been resolved.
+A pay-for-delete letter is a document that lets you ask a credit reporting agency to remove a negative credit listing from your credit report if you are inadmissible, have paid what you owe, have agreed to pay what you owe partially or entirely, or the credit dispute has been resolved.

-For example, most people usually use this letter when they want a negative listing on a loan they owe, which cannot be disputed by the credit bureaus, to be removed from their credit reports.
+Most people usually use this letter when they want a negative listing on a loan they owe, which cannot be disputed by the credit bureaus, to be removed from their credit reports.

 Simply put, it is a negotiation tool that you can use to have an adverse credit listing removed from your credit report if the creditor consents to the deletion.
-When you use a pay for delete letter, it signifies to the creditor that you are ready to repay partially or fully what you owe in exchange for them removing the negative credit listing on your credit report.
+When you use a pay-for-delete letter, it signifies to the creditor that you are ready to repay partially or fully what you owe in exchange for them removing the negative credit listing on your credit report.

 This article will also provide you with samples and tips to help make sure that your letter is as effective as possible.